AHMED-5G/portfolio-shared-data/docs/pre-push.md

 # Navigate to the submodule directory
 cd shared-data
+git fetch

+# Check if the current branch is behind the remote branch in the shared-data submodule
+SUBMODULE_BRANCH=$(git rev-parse --abbrev-ref HEAD) REMOTE_BRANCH=$(git rev-parse --abbrev-ref @{u}) SUBMODULE_DIFF_COMMITS=$(git rev-list --count $REMOTE_BRANCH..$SUBMODULE_BRANCH)
+if [ $SUBMODULE_DIFF_COMMITS -gt 0 ]; then
+  echo "Shared-data submodule is ahead of the remote branch.
+Please pull changes from the remote branch before pushing in the parent repository." exit 1 else echo "Shared-data submodule is up-to-date.
+Proceeding with pushing changes in the parent repository."

   # Check the status of the submodule
   git status

   # Add all changes to the staging area
   git add .

   # Create a commit with a descriptive message
   git commit -m "Update submodule by backend"

+  # Check if there are any new commits in the remote branch of the submodule
+  git fetch origin $SUBMODULE_BRANCH LOCAL_COMMIT=$(git rev-parse HEAD) REMOTE_COMMIT=$(git rev-parse origin/$SUBMODULE_BRANCH)
+  if [ $LOCAL_COMMIT != $REMOTE_COMMIT ]; then
+    echo "Remote branch of the shared-data submodule has new commits.
+Please pull changes from the remote branch before pushing in the parent repository." exit 1 fi

   # Push the changes to the remote repository
   git push origin master

   # Return to the parent directory
   cd ..
+fi

 ```

 ## Purpose